 "This house was built by the silversmith Don Adrian Ximénez de Almendra in 1760, and its last occupant was the Count of Heras Soto in the XIX century."

 A unique, four-story mansion, the Palacio Iturbide, now the Palacio de Cultura Banamex.

 The entrance is a virtuosic display of cantera carving.
-The mansion was completed in 1785 under the direction of the architects Francisco Antonio Guerrero y Torres and Agustín Durán and for the city's mayor, Miguel de Berrior y Saldiva, the Count of San Mateo Valparaíso.
+The mansion was completed in 1785 under the direction of the architects Francisco Antonio Guerrero y Torres and Agustín Durán, working for the city's mayor, Miguel de Berrior y Saldiva, the Count of San Mateo Valparaíso.
 Remodelled in 1855 as the Hotel Iturbide, it had the city's first elevator.
 The hotel closed in 1928 and the building was eventually acquired in 1966 by Banamex, the national bank of Mexico, which restored it and uses it as a cultural center.